yagosys/202301/userguide/03-explore-k8s/kubernetes-general-cli.md

-- kubernetes annotation
+-  ### kubernetes annotation

-kubenetes annotation is a key-value pair and its  a way to attach metadata to object. clients such as tools and library can read this metadata.
+*kubenetes annotation is a key-value pair and its  a way to attach metadata to object. clients such as tools and library can read this metadata*

 ```
 kubectl patch deployment nginx -p '{"spec": {"template":{"metadata":{"annotations":{"k8s.v1.cni.cncf.io/networks":"cfosdefaultcni5"}}}} }'